-The Duet is a 10-inch tablet with a detachable keyboard and touchpad.
-Its small size might be a little limiting as a primary device, though you can connect to an external display via its USB-C port.
+The Lenovo Chromebook Duet is a 10-inch tablet with a detachable keyboard and touchpad.
+This Lenovo Chromebook's small size might be a little limiting as a primary device, though you can connect to an external display via its USB-C port.
 It is, however, a great pick if you're looking for an affordable Chromebook for pure mobility or as a secondary device that can be used in tablet mode.

-The Chromebook Flip C434 was one of our favorites last year, and we think it's a great Chromebook this year, too.
+The Chromebook Flip C434 was one of our favorites when it first came out, and we think it's still a great Chromebook.
 The Flip C436 has a slim aluminum design with a 14-inch full-HD touchscreen.
 Inside you'll find higher-end components than the previous iteration for greatly improved performance.
 This touchscreen Chromebook also comes with a higher price, though, starting at $700.
 Still, as Chrome OS matures, the extra processing performance is certainly nice to have, as is having that performance in an attractive design.

-Just as Google's Pixel phones offer the best pure Android experience, the Pixelbook Go is built to deliver the best of Chrome OS.
+Just as Google's Pixel phones offer the best pure Android experience, the Google Pixelbook Go is built to deliver the best of Chrome OS.
 The premium Chromebook starts at $649, but fully loaded with an Intel Core i7 processor, 16GB of memory, 256GB of storage and a 4K display, the price hits a pricey $1,399.
 That's a lot, and more than what's needed for most people.
-Still, it's an excellent little Chromebook, especially for those who really want to explore all that Chrome can do including Linux and Android apps.
+Still, Google Pixelbook Go is an excellent little Chromebook, especially for those who really want to explore all that Chrome can do including Linux and Android app selections.

-If you'd rather have a wider screen instead of a taller one like the Spin 713's, this HP is the way to go.
-It's roughly 0.75 inches wider than a premium 13.3-inch model, but that extra width in screen size makes it easier to work in two windows side-by-side.
-The two-in-one design means you can use it as a tablet (though it's a bit heavy to use handheld) or tent it and connect an external keyboard and mouse and use it as a small all-in-one computer.
+If you'd rather have a wider screen instead of a taller one like the Spin 713's, this HP Chromebook is the way to go.
+It's roughly 0.75 inches wider than a premium 13.3-inch model, but that extra width makes it easier to work in two side-by-side windows.
+The two-in-one design means you can use it as a tablet (though it's a bit heavy to use handheld).
+You can also tent it, connect an external keyboard and mouse and use it as a small all-in-one computer.

-The Core i3 processor and 8GB of memory kept it running smoothly even with a couple dozen tabs open and streaming video in the background.
-And it has a long battery life to boot, lasting 10 hours, 40 minutes in our tests.
+The Core i3 processor and 8GB of memory kept this HP Chromebook running smoothly even with a couple dozen tabs open and streaming video in the background.
+And this Chromebook laptop has a long battery life to boot, lasting 10 hours and 40 minutes in our tests.

-The Galaxy Chromebook does get warm when you're working, so you might have to keep it off your lap.
-But battery life is its weakest link, reaching a little more than 7 hours on our streaming video test.
-However, it does charge quickly, so if you don't mind topping off your battery after a few hours of use, this is a good option for a small Chromebook with a lot of personality.
+This Samsung Chromebook does get warm when you're working, so you might have to keep it off your lap.
+But battery life is its weakest link, reaching a little more than seven hours on our streaming video test.
+However, it does charge quickly, so this is a good option for a small Chromebook with a lot of personality if you don't mind topping off your battery after a few hours.

-If this is too much Chromebook for your needs, Samsung's follow-up, the Galaxy Chromebook 2, will be available March 1 starting at $549.
-It doesn't come with an S Pen (it uses a USI pen instead that's not included) and it has more modest specs, but it should have better battery life.
+If this is too much Chromebook for you, Samsung's Galaxy Chromebook 2 debuted in March starting at $549.
+It doesn't come with an S Pen (it uses a USI pen that's not included) and has more modest specs, but it has better battery life.